Kingjosh007/my-portfolio/README.md

 - HTML, CSS (with a focus on Flexbox, Grid and images and background manipulation)
 - Github Flow, Linter

-## Live Demo

-There is no live demo available yet for this project.
-I provided several screenshots instead.

 ## Author